 Entering as a visitor, a foreign worker or an international student

 When you enter Canada as one of the people above, you need to hold onto proper documents.
 For example, as a visitor, you may need a TRV or an eTA.
 Nonetheless, foreign workers and international students usually hold a piece of document that shows IRCC has approved their application.
 Paragraph 20(1)(b) of IRPA emphasizes the presence of proper documentation.

 Every foreign national, other than a foreign national referred to in section 19, who seeks to enter or remain in Canada must establish, to become a temporary resident, that they hold the visa or other document required under the regulations and will leave Canada by the end of the period authorized for their stay.

-Of course, the documents you need depends on your nationality.
+Of course, the documents you need depend on your nationality.
 Therefore, I suggest reading the following articles.

 - Do I Need a Visit Visa to Visit Canada?

 - Apply for Work Permit at Port of Entry

 - Applying for a Study Permit at a Port of Entry

 Can an officer refuse my entry to Canada despite holding a valid TRV?

 Even if you hold a valid temporary visa to Canada, an officer may refuse your entry.
 Nonetheless, section 180 of IRPR describes the circumstances under which you may enter Canada as a visitor.